Furnace Repair Checklist

 To begin, make sure your thermostat is signaling your heat to start.

 - Replace the batteries if the screen is not displaying anything.
 If the digital monitor is messed up, the thermostat may need to be swapped out.

 - Ensure the control is set to “heat” instead of “off” or “cool.”

 - Make certain the program is showing the right day and time and is scheduled to “run.”
 If you’re having trouble turning off the schedule, set the temperature by using the up/down arrows and holding the “hold” button.
-This will cause the heating to start if thermostat programming is causing trouble.
+This will cause the furnace to start if thermostat is causing trouble.

 - Increase the temperature setting to 5 degrees above the room temperature.

 If your heating hasn’t kicked on within a few minutes, ensure it has juice by moving the fan switch from “auto” to “on.”
 If the fan doesn’t start, your heater could be without power.

 If you utilize a smart thermostat—like one manufactured by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting will be determined by the model you have.
 Refer to the manufacturer’s website for help.
 If you still can’t get your Wi-Fi thermostat to operate, reach us at 734-363-8907 for heating and cooling service.